No Sneeze, PLEASE! Chu's Day by Neil Gaiman

 With all the tension of an impending sneeze, this one ends in the catastrophic aaaAAchoooOOOOOOOO! we've been anticipating all along, as little Chu blows it all away--library, diner, circus, in a gratifying release of explosive giggles from young readers.
 The pairing of Newbery author Gaiman, master of the neo-gothic fantastical novel, (see his The Graveyard Book) and Coraline) and illustrator Adam Rex, equally known for his somewhat surreal but totally comic style, (see his Frankenstein Makes a Sandwich) is a perfect pairing here, sophisticated, sly, and altogether satisfying.
 Gaiman's narration is wryly deadpan, letting Rex's masterfully rich oil-painting illustrations extend the storytelling to its logical conclusion.
 Awww, Chu!!
 (Editor's Note: Pass the tissues around the story circle before you read this one aloud!)

-Watch the book's trailer narrated by the author and see a somewhat sinister-looking Neal Gaiman with the real baby panda who inspired this sweet story on his lap, here.
+Watch the book's trailer narrated by the author and see a somewhat sinister-looking Neil Gaiman with the real baby panda who inspired this sweet story on his lap, here.